 The COBRA law does not require that one must hire an actuary, but CobraHelp recommends this method due to the potential for a Qualified Beneficiary to challenge the COBRA premium as being too high.
 If the latter were to occur, the employer would likely need to have an actuary defend the cost and structure of the HRA.

-This common example is used as a helpful tool in determining what an employer's HRA premium should be for the year.
+This common example is used as a helpful tool in determining what an employer's HRA Cobra premium calculations should be for the year.

 Let's say the HRA is reimbursing the first half of a $1,000 Single/$2,000 Family deductible.
 The HRA would